creepone/tasks/README.md

 # Tasks

-*The work on this project has been suspended for now as [Wunderlist](http://www.wunderlist.com) seems to be a viable alternative.*

 simple task manager with iOS and a web client

 * sync with automatic conflict resolution and full history